an excellent day to be last.

 “Sitting down, He called the twelve and said to them, ‘If anyone wants to be first, he shall be last of all, and servant of all.’”
 Mark 9:35 NASB

 True leadership was demonstrated perfectly by Christ, who constantly exhibited humility and a desire to serve the needs of others.
 He not only used His example to teach others, He was also very specific about what was required to be a leader.
-After making the observation that people who considered themselves leaders “Lord it over these people,” He went on to tell His disciples, “But among you it will be different.
+After making the observation that, “In this world the kings and great men lord it over their people,” He went on to tell His disciples, “But among you it will be different.
 Those who are the greatest among you must take the lowest rank, and the leader should be like a servant.”
 (Luke 22:26 NLT).

 For those who seek to be leaders, it is important to remember the teachings of the greatest leader to ever walk the earth.
 Christ’s method of leadership has to be perfect because He was perfect, so if Christ was compassionate, and if He was just and good, then those should be considered good traits, should they not?